+- 11.1.
 We recognise that parents (and other carers who stand in their place) are the primary educators of their children.
 As a Catholic school, we provide the principal means by which the Church assists parents and carers in educating their children.
-Therefore, the school will support parents and carers by providing material to be shared with their children at home and workshops to help parents/ carers to find out more.
-Parents/ carers will be informed by letter when the more sensitive aspects of RSE will be covered in order that they can be prepared to talk and answer questions about their children's learning.
+Therefore, the school will support parents and carers by providing material to be shared with their children at home and workshops to help parents/carers to find out more.
+Parents/carers will be informed by letter when the more sensitive aspects of RSE will be covered in order that they can be prepared to talk and answer questions about their children's learning. - 11.2.
 Parents must be consulted before this policy is ratified by the governors.
 They will be consulted at every stage of the development of the RSE programme, as well as during the process of monitoring, review and evaluation.
 They will be able to view the resources used by the school in the RSE programme.
-Our aim is that, at the end of the consultation process, every parent and carer will have full confidence in the school's RSE programme to meet their child's needs.
+Our aim is that, at the end of the consultation process, every parent and carer will have full confidence in the school's RSE programme to meet their child's needs. - 11.3.
 Parents continue to have the right to withdraw their children from Sex Education except in those elements which are required by the National Curriculum science orders.
 Should parents wish to withdraw their children they are asked to notify the school by contacting the headteacher.
-The school will provide support by providing material for parents to help the children with their learning.

-We believe that the controlled environment of the classroom is the safest place for this curriculum to be followed.
-Please refer to the DfE guidance Page 17 for further details on the right to be excused from sex education (commonly referred to as the right to withdraw).
+The school will provide support by providing material for parents to help the children with their learning. - 11.4.
+We believe that the controlled environment of the classroom is the safest place for this curriculum to be followed. - 11.5.
+Please refer to the DfE guidance Page 17 for further details on the right to be excused from sex education (commonly referred to as the right to withdraw)6.

-12. BALANCED CURRICULUM
+12.Balanced Curriculum

+12.1.
 Whilst promoting Catholic values and virtues and teaching in accordance with Church teaching, we will ensure that pupils are offered a balanced programme by providing an RSE programme that offers a range of viewpoints on issues.

-Pupils will also receive clear scientific information as well as covering the aspects of the law pertaining to RSE.
+- 12.2.
+Pupils will also receive clear scientific information as well as covering the aspects of the law pertaining to RSE (in secondary schools/academies relating to forced-marriage, female genital mutilation, abortion, the age of consent and legislation relating to equality).
 Knowing about facts and enabling young people to explore differing viewpoints is not the same as promoting behaviour and is not incompatible with our school's promotion of Catholic teaching.
-We will ensure that pupils have access to the learning they need to stay safe, healthy and understand their rights as individuals.
+We will ensure that pupils have access to the learning they need to stay safe, healthy and understand their rights as individuals. - 12.3.
+In line with the SRSCMAT Assessment Framework and along with all other curriculum subject areas, leaders will identify the key knowledge pupils will be expected to know and remember from the RSE curriculum.
+Assessment both formative and on occasions summative will provide valid and reliable information about whether pupils are successfully learning the intended curriculum.